 Create the front exterior panel

-NOTE: For our project, there is a specific top and bottom to the two buckle sections so they are easiest to buckle across the bag.
+NOTE: For our buckle, there was a specific top and bottom to the two buckle sections so they are easiest to buckle across the bag.
 The static bar piece goes on the bottom – on the short strap you cut out with the pattern.
 The clip piece goes on the top – the longer strap.
 You insert the clip over the bar while holding the clip at a 90˚ angle to the bar.
 It then rotates up into position.

 - Slip the shorter strap through the bottom buckle piece.
 Align the raw ends of the strap.
 Place this tab at the exact center along the bottom edge of the center panel.
 The raw edges of the tab should be flush with the bottom raw edge of the center panel.
 Clip in place.